 A leadership model is a structure which contains either processes or logic or a framework, which can be used or applied like a tool, in performing, understanding and teaching leadership.

 A model is often also shown in some sort of diagram format.
 There may also be a sense of mechanics or engineering, with inter-related and linked moving parts.
-In some cases a leadership model may contain measurable elements, sometimes entailing complex relative factors, and may also enable a reasonably consistent measurement or indication of standard, for example, effective versus ineffective leadership.
+In some cases a model may contain measurable elements, sometimes entailing complex relative factors, and may also enable a reasonably consistent measurement or indication of standard, for example, effective versus ineffective leadership.

 Any philosophy, and so too a leadership philosophy, is a way of thinking and behaving.
 It's a set of values and beliefs.

 A style is a distinct way of behaving.
 A leadership style tends to contain and is influenced strongly by the purpose or aim of the leadership.
-A leadership style may also be strongly influenced and perhaps determined by the personality of the leader and/or the personality or capability of the followers or group being led, and/or of the situation in which the leader is leading his or her people.
+It may also be strongly influenced and perhaps determined by the personality of the leader and/or the personality or capability of the followers or group being led, and/or of the situation in which the leader is leading his or her people.

 This explains differences between the three categories/aspects of leadership which provide the structure of this article - models, philosophies and styles:

-Leadership models tend to contain or enable processes and measurable standards, and a 'switching' capability in response to different circumstances.
+Models tend to contain or enable processes and measurable standards, and a 'switching' capability in response to different circumstances.
 Models may be supported by diagrams and graphs.
 A model may be influenced by or underpinned by a philosophy.